MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 ### Definition of Churn

 The definition of churn can differ based on the scenario.
-In this example, a guest who hasn’t visited the hotel in the past year, should be labeled as churned.
+In this example, a guest who hasn’t visited the hotel in the past year should be labeled as churned.

 The experiment template can be imported from the gallery.
 First, ensure that you import the data for **Hotel Stay Activity**, **Customer data**, and **Service Usage Data** from Azure Blob storage.